 In the autumn of 2017, we were personally introduced to Anish, a manufacturer in India, by a trusted industry friend.
 Anish owns a small factory called AIE in the industrial area of Delhi.
-Not only is he happy to accommodate our limited quantities, he also echoes our emphasis on sustainability and offers a variety of eco-friendly materials and processes.
-As an example, he has invested in the E-flow and G2 technology from Jeanologia to reduce water and energy consumption, as well as a digital printing machine.
-AIE is also Sedex and SA8000 certified, which holds their working conditions to the highest of standards and guarantees the workers a living wage.
+Not only is he happy to accommodate our smaller quantities, he also echoes our emphasis on sustainability and offers a variety of eco-friendly materials and processes.
+As an example, Anish has invested in the E-flow and G2 technology from Jeanologia to reduce water and energy consumption, as well as a laser printing machine.
+AIE is also Sedex and SA8000 certified, which means their working conditions are held to the highest of standards.

 We have met with Anish several times and visited the factory, and we love that we share a common purpose in changing the practices in the fashion industry.
 While we may not be able to visit our friends at AIE as frequently as those in Portugal, we keep in close touch via WhatsApp and maintain a strong relationship.